Codebuff

 Programmatic Agents (Advanced)

-🎯 This is where Codebuff agents become truly powerful!
-While LLM-based agents work well for many tasks, programmatic agents give you precise control over complex workflows, while still letting you tap into LLMs when you want them.
+LLM-based agents cover many tasks.
+Programmatic agents add precise control over complex workflows while still letting you tap into LLMs when you want them.

 Why Use Programmatic Agents?